 The academy trust has a partnership agreement with the CECP (Congleton Education Community Partnership) which is a limited charitable not for profit company, renewable every three years.
-The headteachers of all Congleton schools are directors of this company and one trustee from each school sits on the strategic governing board of this company.
+The headteachers of the majority of Congleton schools are directors of this company.